• Skip to primary navigation

 Instructions

 • Add the frozen peas and edamame and continue cooking for about another minute.
-Season with a pinch of white pepper.
+Season with a pinch of white pepper and the Five Spice.

 • Push everything to one side of the wok so you can see some of the bottom and crack your eggs in.
 Use your spatula to quickly mix them together to create a scramble and as they cook, begin to mix in with the rest of the ingredients until everything is combined.